Month: July 2025

 There’s a sweet spot for tariffs.
 Markets could revolt if Trump is way off

 As talks regarding possible economic policy under a second Trump administration intensify, an issue once again emerges as highly relevant: tariffs.
 Although a degree of trade protectionism might attract certain groups of voters and complement wider political objectives, financial markets generally react sensitively to these actions.
-There seems to be a balance — an ideal level — for tariffs, past which investor confidence might decline and economic stability could be at risk.Donald Trump has consistently championed tariffs as a tool to rebalance international trade and bolster American manufacturing.
-During his first term, his administration imposed levies on hundreds of billions…
+There seems to be a balance — an ideal level — for tariffs, past which investor confidence might decline and economic stability could be at risk.Donald Trump has persistently advocated for tariffs to adjust global trade and strengthen manufacturing in the United States.
+Throughout his initial term, his government enacted duties on imports valued…

 Read More